 - The child supervillain August Prince from Worm has this explicitly as his superpower; his presence renders people incapable of deliberately attacking or harming him.

-- How many cat attacks has Fievel survived in the movies?
+- An American Tail: How many cat attacks has Fievel survived in the movies?
 He even climbs back up a cat's throat in the first movie and the sequel.
 His baby sister Yasha, when she does actually appear, is never put in any real danger.

 - On Squidbillies, this trope is invoked and has a lampshade hung on it, as the Sherrif disguises himself as a baby so that a pair of monsters won't kill him.
 It doesn't work.